 Although it can be a little challenging at times to communicate, all our ILP volunteers figure out pretty quickly that you can still form friendships and relationships with those in your community even if you don't speak the same language.

 IvyEllen, an ILP volunteer, told me the following about her experience living in China.

 "I know no Chinese, other than hello, goodbye, and counting to ten.
 So as you can imagine, trying to live in China with only this much knowledge of their language is difficult.

-International Language Programs sends volunteers teach English to children in China.
+International Language Programs sends volunteers teach English to children in China (and several other countries around the world).
 Click the button below to learn more about how you can explore China and make a difference in the lives of children during your semester abroad with ILP.